Peru

 The world was created by Viracocha, according to the Inca legend.

-They believed in many gods related to nature: god of rain, god of wind, god of thunder.
-The most powerful was Sun God.
+believed in many gods related to nature: god of rain, god of wind, god

 The architecture let the sun shine through the city.